The role of orbital order in the stabilization of the $(\pi,0)$ ordered magnetic state in a minimal two-band model for iron pnictides: Minimal two-band model

 The density terms arising in the HF approximation, $U_{\mu}n_{\mu}/2 = \Delta_{\mu} + U_{\mu}n_{\mu}^{\downarrow}$ for the two orbitals, have not been shown explicitly in (1).
 In the following, we will take identical exchange fields $\Delta_{\alpha}=\Delta_{\beta} \equiv \Delta$, for which we find the relative band shift $U_{\alpha}n_{\alpha}^{\downarrow} - U_{\beta}n_{\beta}^{\downarrow}$ to be quite small, and this will be absorbed in an energy offset to be introduced later.

 In iron pnictides, each iron ion has six electrons distributed among five $3d$ orbitals.
-Two $e_g$ orbitals $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ are completely occupied by four electrons due to large crystal-field splitting between $e_g$ and $t_{2g}$ states,\cite{kruger} and the three $t_{2g}$ orbitals are partially filled by the remaining two electrons.
-ARPES experiments\cite{Yi} show that the $d_{xy}$ orbital has a finite contribution to the Fermi Surface.
+Two $e_g$ orbitals $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ are completely occupied by four electrons due to large crystal-field splitting between $e_g$ and $t_{2g}$ states \cite{kruger}, and the three $t_{2g}$ orbitals are partially filled by the remaining two electrons.
+ARPES experiments \cite{Yi} show that the $d_{xy}$ orbital has a finite contribution to the Fermi Surface.
 Therefore, the expected electron filling in our two band model will be less than half filling, and will correspond to a ``hole doped'' condition.

 The partial densities of states for the two orbitals are shown in Fig. \ref{result2} for the non-magnetic ($\Delta$=0) and magnetic ($\Delta/|t|$=2) cases.
 While the two orbitals are degenerate in the non-magnetic state, the degeneracy is lifted in the magnetic state since $x$ and $y$ directions are no longer equivalent.
 The hopping anisotropy together with magnetic ordering anisotropy naturally results in self orbital order in the magnetic state.
 For hole doping ($E_F<0$), the lower $\beta$ band becomes partially unoccupied whereas the lower $\alpha$ band remains nearly half-filled.
 For total electron occupation $n\approx$ 0.75 per orbital (i.e. $25\%$ hole doping), we have $n_\alpha\approx$ 1.0 and $n_\beta\approx$ 0.5.
-This sign of ferro-orbital order ($n_\alpha - n_\beta >0$) is in agreement with experiments.\cite{Shimojima,Yi,Jensen,Kim} Non equivalence between $\alpha$ and $\beta$ DOS naturally leads to in-plane anisotropic behavior in FS and electronic properties in the $(\pi,0)$ SDW state.
+This sign of ferro-orbital order ($n_\alpha - n_\beta >0$) is in agreement with experiments \cite{Shimojima,Yi,Jensen,Kim}.
+The higher value of $\alpha$ DOS than $\beta$ DOS at Fermi energy naturally leads to more conductivity along AF direction than F direction which agrees with experiments \cite{Chu}.